home-assistant-libs/python-matter-server/README.md

 **Send a command**
-This is a little bit more involved.
+Because we use the datamodels of the Matter SDK, this is a little bit more involved.
 Here is an example of turning on a switch.

 ```
 # Import the CHIP clusters